Recreation

 Campfire on de’ Bayou / Cajun Campfire

 Enjoy stories and family sing-a-longs while making your own s’mores around an evening campfire.
-There are two campfire locations, Riverside’s “Campfire on de’ Bayou” is behind the Muddy Rivers pool bar on Ol’ Man Island, just next to the children’s playground while French Quarter’s “Cajun Campfire” overlooks the Sassagoula River from the courtyard just behind building 6.
+There are two campfire locations, Riverside’s “Campfire on de’ Bayou” is behind the Muddy Rivers pool bar on Ol’ Man Island, just next to the children’s playground while French Quarter’s “Cajun Campfire” is in the courtyard between buildings 5 and 6.
 The events are free, and you’ll find plenty of marshmallows and sticks to roast them on.
-There also used to be optional s’mores kits (including Graham crackers, marshmallows, chocolate and sticks) for $7, but recent visitors report these are no longer available.
-The campfires are lit around dusk — at 7:30pm during the summer months and as early as 5:30pm in the winter months, please see the Recreation Activities Schedule page for current times.
+There are also optional s’mores kits (including Graham crackers, marshmallows, chocolate and sticks) available for purchase.
+The campfires are lit around dusk — at 6:30pm during the summer months and as early as 5:30pm in the winter months, please see the Recreation Activities Schedule page for current times.

-This is a relatively new activity which was created to utilise the space freed up on Ol’ Man Island when the original wooden children’s play area was removed, initially on Sunday and Thursday evenings only between Halloween and the start of Daylight Saving Time.
-However in Summer 2011 the event was expanded to include a new location at French Quarter, and both events now run daily throughout the year.
+This is a relatively new activity which was created to utilise the space freed up on Ol’ Man Island when the original wooden children’s play area was removed, initially occurring on Sunday and Thursday evenings only between Halloween and the start of Daylight Saving Time.
+However in Summer 2011 the event was expanded to include a location at French Quarter, and both events ran daily throughout the year.
+Currently the operating schedule is Monday, Wednesday, Friday & Saturday at Riverside, but only on Friday & Saturday at French Quarter.

 Cane Pole Fishing